nafergo/weekly-report/_posts/2020-02-16-weekly-notes.markdown

 * Meeting with APM student and LB: design, initial thoughts
 * Projects flowchart design for future workflow presentations and reference
 * Presented Carlos to LB, started Mamaltar VR
+* Visited Repilau with LB for some damage control